ilkamo/jupiter-go/README.md

 The second Jupiter API option leverages [jupiterapi.com](https://www.jupiterapi.com/) (Community Project).
 This endpoint provides higher rate limits, but *includes a small 0.2% platform fee*.
 This API can be used via `jupiter.JupiterAPIURL`.

+## Contribute

+Contributions are welcome!
+Feel free to open an issue or submit a pull request if you find a bug or want to add a new feature.

 ## License